Drum Taps (horse): 1993: seven-year-old season

 Drum Taps began his final season by recording a repeat win in the Coppa d'Oro di Milano.
 The ground was heavy, but Drum Taps did not need to be at his best to win by seven lengths from three moderate opponents.

 The Gold Cup attracted a much stronger field in 1993 than it had done a year earlier.
 Turgeon and Arcadian Heights returned, and were joined by the top class stayers Vintage Crop, Sought Out, Further Flight and Assessor.
 Drum Taps started at 13/2 and produced his best performance.
 Dettori sent him into the lead four furlongs out, but he was challenged and headed by Assessor in the straight.
 Running on strongly under pressure, Drum Taps regained the lead a furlong out and pulled away to win by three lengths.
 After the race, Dettori claimed that he had never been concerned, even when losing the lead as Drum Taps was "the toughest battler I've ever ridden".
 Lord Huntingdon called him "an amazing horse" and outlined plans to run the horse in the Melbourne Cup.

 Drum Taps was brought back in distance for his next start in the one and a half mile King George VI and Queen Elizabeth Stakes in July and performed creditably, finishing fifth of the ten runners behind Opera House.

 Once again, Drum Taps failed to find his best form in Autumn.
 In September he finished fifth in the Irish St. Leger behind Vintage Crop and Assessor, horses he had decisively beaten in the Gold Cup.
 On his final start he was sent to Australia for the Melbourne Cup.
 His challenge attracted considerable attention at a time when foreign runners were a rarity in Australia but could finish only ninth in the race behind Vintage Crop.

 Assessment

 At the 1992 Cartier Racing Awards, Drum Taps was named European Champion Stayer.

 In his autobiography, Frankie Dettori described Drum Taps as "a hardened campaigner" and "one of my favourite horses."

 In their book A Century of Champions, based on a modified version of the Timeform system, John Randall and Tony Morris rated Drum Taps as an "inferior" winner of the Gold Cup.

 Stud career

 Drum Taps retired to stand as a stallion at the Yushun Stallion Station in Hokkaido, Japan.
 He does not appear to have been a success and did not sire any winners of importance.
-He was "put out of stud" in Japan in March 2004.
+“He was 'put out of stud' in Japan in March 2004.
+He died on March 15, 2010 at Yushun Stallion Station, and is buried at Yushun Memorial Park.